kiyokosaito/Listings-Airbnb-tokyo-final/README.md

 I adapted the database from http://insideairbnb.com/get-the-data.html

 There are so many variables in this data set.
-I picked 4 variables below in this project to investigate further.
+I picked 5 variables below in this project to investigate further.

 1.room_type, 2.price, 3.minimum_nights 4.number_of_reviews, 5.calculated_host_listings_count.

-1.There are 3 types of room types. +Entire house, +Private room, +Shared room 2.Price per night of the listing
+1.There are 4 types of room types. +Entire house, +Hotel rooms, +Private room, +Shared room 2.Price per night of the listing
 3.Minimum nights stay setting
 4.Total of reviews that host earned